 If you applied a last-minute, fast-release fertilizer to over-winter, then you won’t need to apply a nitrogen fertilizer so early on.
 Your soil should have enough food stored over from winter (October/November) to give it the jump-start it needs in early spring.
 After you apply your pre-emergent herbicide, you can wait until soil temperatures are warmer – around 55-60 degrees, which roughly correlates to 65-70 degree outside temperatures.

-For New England, this first spring fertilizer application can be the end of April.
+For New England, this first spring fertilizer application can be at the end of April.
 As always, follow the labels and recommendations on your soil test.

 Late Spring Fertilization